-Halifax singer-songwriter Rose Cousins finds insight in solitude and strength in numbers.
-Supported by a thriving Halifax music scene and welcomed by an equally vibrant Boston community, her latest album WE HAVE MADE A SPARK was made in the spirit of community and collaboration.
-SPARK follows Cousins’ two multi-award-winning albums THE SEND OFF (2009) produced by Luke Doucet and IF YOU WERE FOR ME (2006) produced by CBC in Halifax.
+Rose Cousins finds insight in solitude and strength in numbers.
+Supported by a thriving Halifax music scene and welcomed by an equally vibrant Boston community, her new album We Have Made A Spark was made in the spirit of community and collaboration.
 Yet another collection of stunning songs by Rose Cousins, her third album braves weighty topics.

 It’s not surprising that Boston performers were quick to adopt Cousins when she started traveling there 8 years ago.
-To make WE HAVE MADE A SPARK, she gathered her friends and collaborators Zachariah Hickman (producer) and Austin Nevins (who both play in Josh Ritter's Royal City Band), songwriters Rose Polenzani, Kris Delmhorst, Mark Erelli, Jennifer Kimball, Laura Cortese, Amy Correia, Ana Egge, Edie Carey, members of Session Americana Billy Beard & Dinty Child, and multi-instrumentalists Sean Staples and Charlie Rose together to make the record at well-known American studio (Q Division) used by James Taylor, Aimee Mann, Patty Griffin.
+To make We Have Made A Spark, she gathered her friends and collaborators Zachariah Hickman (producer) and Austin Nevins (who both play in Josh Ritter's Royal City Band), songwriters Rose Polenzani, Kris Delmhorst, Mark Erelli, Jennifer Kimball, Laura Cortese, Amy Correia, Ana Egge, Edie Carey, members of Session Americana Billy Beard & Dinty Child, and multi-instrumentalists Sean Staples and Charlie Rose together to make the record at well-known American studio (Q Division) used by James Taylor, Aimee Mann, Patty Griffin.
 CBC debuted her short film IF I SHOULD FALL BEHIND about the community in Boston where her album We Have Made A Spark was made. rosecousins.com/film